Palomino (Miranda Lambert album): Promotion

 "Strange" and "Actin' Up" were released ahead of the album as promotional singles.
 Lambert performed "Geraldine" at the 56th Annual Country Music Association Awards.

 Critical reception

-On review aggregator Metacritic, Palomino received a score of 83 out of 100 based on seven reviews, indicating "universal acclaim".
+Palomino was well-received by the music critics, On review aggregator Metacritic, Palomino received a score of 83 out of 100 based on seven reviews, indicating "universal acclaim".
 In an early review, Jon Freeman of Rolling Stone gave Palomino four out of five stars, calling the album a "welcome departure" for Lambert.
 Will Hermes of Pitchfork gave the album a 7.6/10, stating that "Lambert's breadth is on full display".

 Year-end lists

 Commercial performance

 Palomino debuted at number four on the US Billboard 200 with 36,000 album-equivalent units (including 24,000 album sales), making it the highest debut of 2022 for a country artist and the most units earned in the first week for a country album in 2022.
 It is Lambert's seventh top-10 album.
+As of December 2022, the album has over 300 million global streams and 130,000 global sales.